ckb-js/lumos-doc/docs/guides/queryCapacity.md

 ### Get the Balance of an Account

 The balance of an account means the total CKB capacity of the account.
-For more information, see [CKB Capacity of an Account](../reference/ckbaccount#ckb-capacity-of-an-account).
+For more information, see <Link to={useBaseUrl('/docs/reference/ckbaccount#ckb-capacity-of-an-account')}>CKB Capacity of an Account</Link>.

 The following example gathers the live (unspent) cells for a specific lock script (the lock script is the ID of an account) and then calculates the total capacity as the balance of the account.